 When the DSL is absent, the deputies will act as cover.

-If the DSL and deputies are not available, Lucy Philipson will act as cover (for example, during out-of-hours/out-of-term activities).
-The school does have a safeguarding email address published on the school website.
-The DSL and 3 Deputy DSLs have access to this outside of term time and it is regularly monitored. dsl@dsatkibworth.org
+If the DSL and deputies are not available, Lucy Phillipson WAC Manager, will act as cover (for example, during out-of-hours/out-of-term activities).

 The DSL will be given the time, funding, training, resources and support to: